-Amazon Web Services, also known as AWS, is a privately owned company headquartered in the US.
-It operates as a subsidiary of Amazon.
-Founded in 2002, the company employs approximately 124,610 individuals and reported $107.6B in revenue as of 2024.
-Functioning primarily as an enterprise cloud provider, the company specializes in offering on-demand cloud computing platforms and APIs to individuals, companies, and governments, on a metered, pay-as-you-go basis.
+Amazon Web Services, also known as AWS, is a US-headquartered privately owned company and a subsidiary of Amazon.
+Founded in 2002, the company operates with approximately 124,610 employees and reported $107.6B in revenue as of 2024.
+Specializing in enterprise cloud, the company provides on-demand cloud computing platforms and APIs to individuals, companies, and governments on a metered, pay-as-you-go basis.

 Founded